awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 ...
 ```

- The response from this request will be cached and will be used to serve the following request:
+ The response from this request is cached and is used to serve the following request:

 ```
 GET /users?type=admin&department=B HTTP/1.1